 Sometimes we know the end is near, and we prepare.

 That did not happen in my marriage.
-My husband simply left the house one day – the door left wide open – drove to Canada, and never said goodbye to anyone: not me, not his best friends of 25 years, and not our cats – whom he insisted we acquire not long after we married.
+Having professed his eternal love for me just a few days earlier, one sunny Sunday October morning my husband simply left the house – the door left wide open – drove to Canada, and never said goodbye to anyone: not me, not his best friends of 25 years, and not our cats – whom he insisted we acquire not long after we married.
 All my life I’ve been a dog lover; yet my husband insisted on cats and cats only, so felines became our pets.
 As the divorce unfolded, I could step back and more clearly trace the progression of his pervasive mental illness: so subtle, masked, and insidious.
 In my husband’s absence the cats, Honey and Pepper, attached even more deeply to me, as I realized I was filling for them a void that I equally shared.
 My love for my felines was immeasurable.

 As time passed, that husband was slowly forgotten by wife and cats alike.